AumPatel2208/Asteroids_OpenGL/README.md

       - a way around this problem is to have a pseudo-grid in the game and only check the bullets that are in a certain proximity of the alien ship (relative to the grid).
       - eg. partitioning the world using a quadtree.

+//////////////////////////////////////////////////////////////////////////////////////////////////////
+- Initially when I started thinking about moving the Alien spaceship around, I thought I would need some sort of path finding algorithm, however I thought it would be much more interesting if the alien ship would interact with the Asteroids and destroy them.
+Then the player can use this to their advantage to destroy the asteroids around the game.
+- I initially created an alien space ship class and header file, very similar to the Spaceship class with some differences on the shooting mechanics
+  - I added a ```SetRandom()``` position method which I can use to set position to anywhere in the world when creating it
+  - I also made it so that the player's position needs to be passed through into the Shoot and Thrust methods, from there I will use Maths to calculate the trajectory angle for the bullet.
+  - I get the angle by doing an arctan to the difference in the y of the playerPosition and alien position divided by the difference in the x of the playerPosition and alien position.
+  - if the x position of the player is less than the x position of the alien, I add PI
+  - this correctly finds the angle, in radians, from where the alien is positioned to where the player is.
 -
+-

+## things to write about
+- starts of slow with 1 asteroid and one enemy, a chance for the player to get a good understanding of the AI behaviour
+- Alien can collide with asteroids and destroy them, the player can use this to their advantage
+- the alien spaceship speed keeps accelerating if the player keeps on one specific side of them, this forces the player to keep moving, otherwise the enemy starts moving too fast.
+  - *or the player could use this to their advantage, to destroy the asteroids using the enemy ship.*
+  - to balance this out, I have made it so the alien ship does not collide with the player
+- The bullet from the enemy fires every 2.5 seconds, to give enough time for the player to move
+- Power-ups do not vanish after a level is completed, so they can strategically time their power pickups

 ## Challenges I faced: